Identification of the Polaron measure I: Fixed coupling regime and the central limit theorem for large times: Abstract

 \section{Abstract}

 We consider the Fr\"ohlich model of the {\it{Polaron}} whose path integral formulation leads to the transformed path measure

-with respect to $\P$ which governs the law of the increments of the three dimensional Brownian motion on a finite interval $[-T,T]$, and $ Z_{\alpha,T}$ is the partition function or the normalizing constant and $\alpha>0$ is a constant, or the {\it{coupling parameter}}.
+with respect to $\mathbb P$ which governs the law of the increments of the three dimensional Brownian motion on a finite interval $[-T,T]$, and $ Z_{\alpha,T}$ is the partition function or the normalizing constant and $\alpha>0$ is a constant.
 The Polaron measure reflects a self attractive interaction.
-According to a conjecture of Pekar that was proved in \cite{DV83},
+According to a conjecture of Pekar that was proved in \cite{DV83}